xstar97/AppScriptBasics/README.md

 checkout one of my [latest streams](https://www.youtube.com/watch?v=zQO1cJDwqF8&t=3717s) thats gets triggered every 5 mins.

-as long as you own the video and channel, you can the likes and dislikes counter on any video.
+as long as you own the video and channel, you can titled the likes and dislikes counter on any video.

 open a tab and copy the contents of the script into a new project on www.script.google.com